 Basilica of St. Denis

-Built on the site of a former Gallo-Roman cemetery, this cathedral is considered to be the first Gothic church, as it was completed in 1144.
+Built on the site of a former Gallo-Roman cemetery north of Paris, this cathedral is considered to be the first Gothic church, as it was completed in 1144.
 The Basilica serves as Reims’ opposite – while the kings of France began their reigns in Reims Cathedral with their coronations, their reigns ended here with their burials.
 Most of the monarchs from the 10th to the 18th centuries were laid to rest in the Basilica, though not in perpetuity.

 The Basilica of St. Denis was one of the churches most desecrated during the French Revolution, during which the tombs of the monarchs were reopened, and many of the bodies were dumped in a nearby mass grave.
 Following the revolution and subsequent restoration of the church in 1817, the remains of the monarchs were exhumed and replaced in a special crypt, which now contains a plaque bearing the names of the rulers thought to be contained within.

-This famous cathedral is an icon of Paris and functions as the seat of the Archbishop of Paris.
+Most famous among the French cathedrals is an icon of Paris and functions as the seat of the Archbishop of Paris.
 It is revered for its elaborate architecture as well as its beautiful Rose Windows, made out of detailed stained glass depicting scenes from the Bible as well as the 12 apostles.
 Visitors will also be interested in seeing the Bells of Notre Dame, which once called worshippers in to pray and were made famous by author Victor Hugo.

 The oldest of the bells, named Emmanuel, was built in 1685 and managed to survive the destruction of the French Revolution, though other older bells did not.
 Also of note here is the cathedral’s reliquary, which contains a plethora of treasures – it allegedly features the Crown of Thorns, one of the Holy Nails and several relics from saints.
 Free guided tours as well as audio tours are provided by the cathedral, and both are available in many different languages.
 Visitors looking for a great view of Paris should be sure to climb the South Tower, though it’s not for the faint of heart – there are 387 steps explorers must brave before they’re allowed one of the country’s best sights.

-Between the architecture, history and the relics, visitors should be sure to check out these glorious cathedrals during their next trip to France.
-Know of any other French cathedrals that simply can’t be missed?
-Tell us in the comments below!
+Between the architecture, history and the relics, visitors should be sure to check out these glorious French cathedrals during their next trip to France.